musiciancodes/python-intro-for-data/README.md

-# introduction to coding for data analysis
+# introduction to python for data science

 ## purpose
-this repository serves as a resource for those who want to learn programming to work with data but don't have a programming background, and don't know where to start.
+this repository is a resource for those who are interested in learning python for data science. it's intended to be a slightly different way to understand python for data science.

 ## technologies used:
 [reveal.js](http://lab.hakim.se/reveal-js/#/fragments)